About Us

 Coffee Communities

-Jóvenes por la Caficultura Sostenible (Youth for Sustainable Coffee Farming) is a community program funded by proceeds from Café Mexicano.
-The program serves to educate young people from coffee-growing families in Chiapas, Oaxaca, Puebla, and Veracruz.
+Jóvenes por la Caficultura Sostenible (Youth for Sustainable Coffee Farming) is a community program supported by proceeds from Café Mexicano.
+It engages the next generation of coffee farmers across Chiapas, Oaxaca, Puebla, and Veracruz in sustainable practices that enhance productivity, support climate action, and strengthen long-term community resilience.